AkinKemal/rickAndMorty/README.md

-# rickAndMorty
+# rickAndMortyWithMobileApplication
-Rick and Morty App
+Rick and Morty With Mobile Application